New Exhibition Advance Notice: N22 Artists 9-10 Nov 19 click here

 Yana Stajno is a writer and expressionist painter based in north London.
 She was born in Zimbabwe of Polish and French parents.
 She studied at Cape Town University where she became an anti-apartheid activist before moving to north London where she now lives.
 She has been drawing and painting for fifteen years and continues to work at the Royal Drawing School in Shoreditch.
 Yana works as a contemporary artist from her studio at the N22 Studios in Wood Green, north London and is part of the annual Crouch End Open Studios exhibition.

 Picture below Yana at her most recent exhibition: Crouch End Open Studios 2019

 'It is the moment before or just after something transformative has happened that interests me.
 I work initially from life, people, places, scenes I have witnessed.
 Sometimes the work remains a watercolour or a drawing.
-Often, I extend the subject into a big canvas in my studio.
-I am fortunate that people seem to resonate with my work and that my paintings are bought and collected all over the world.'
+Often, I extend the subject into a big canvas in my North London studio.
+People seem to resonate with my work and my paintings are collected all over the world.'

+‘Yana’s work reminds us of joy and pleasures in an increasingly dystopian society.’
 Dr Anna Birch, artistic director of 'Fragments & Monuments.'